 Trimble’s Condor family of GPS modules represents the smart alternative to GPS chipsets for many consumer and commercial positioning applications.
 Trimble offers Condor modules in multiple form factors and flexible interface options.
 The modules in the Condor family share several common characteristics: top tier positioning performance, the best components, and the highest production quality standards.

 Condor GPS modules help you bring innovative products to market faster to capture greater market share.
-As a completely qualified positioning solution with full warranty, Condor modules harbor none of the development risk or hidden costs associated with GPS chipset implementations.
+As a completely qualified positioning solution with a full warranty, Condor modules harbour none of the development risk or hidden costs associated with GPS chipset implementations.
 Select a Condor GPS module and leverage Trimble’s 30+ years of experience in positioning solutions.

 The Condor GPS family includes multiple modules with different form factors and interface options.
 All the modules in the family offer top tier positioning performance.
 The features and specifications listed below are typical for all Condor GPS modules in the family.

 The Condor C2626 GPS module is an updated, NMEA protocol alternative to the popular Trimble Lassen iQ GPS module.
 The C2626 is supplied in the same mechanical package as the Lassen iQ, has an identical pinout but demonstrates greatly improved sensitivity and tracking abilities.